ruricolist/overlord/README.md

 Overlord models its support for making languages on Racket.
 It is not a direct imitation of Racket, however.
-It also draws on subsequent and related work in Scheme module systems.
-And unlike Racket’s module system, Overlord’s module system is fundamentally dynamic.
+It also draws on subsequent and related work in Scheme module systems to create a module system that is fundamentally dynamic.

 ## Modules